 Out of my own experience living with a high school senior, I have some advice to share with all of you who will soon be living through this.

 - Help your student stay organized with the college application process.
 17-year-olds do not have the mental ability to track multiple deadlines and understand realistically how close they are.
 I found that it’s easiest to track these on a spreadsheet.
-I found a good spreadsheet format on the DIY College Rankings website.
-Just sign up to receive updates and you will receive the DIY College Rankings Application Tracker Spreadsheet.
+You can download my College Search Spreadsheet template for this.

 - Try not to nag.
 This one was really hard for me.
 I kept thinking, “Why isn’t she taking this more seriously?”
 You have to balance reminders of upcoming deadlines against making it sound like you are nagging.
 One lesson I learned was that the dinner table is not a good time to talk about college applications.

 - Help your student find and keep track of scholarship opportunities.
 Our high school guidance office had a great listing of scholarships available month-by-month, but we needed a way to track when each application was due and what was needed for each.
 A spreadsheet would work well for this.
 You can download my Scholarship Tracker Spreadsheet template.by clicking here: Scholarship Tracker.

 - Encourage your student to stick to an easily manageable number of activities during senior year.
 There are so many time commitments senior year that I ended up feeling like my daughter could have dropped a couple extracurricular activities.
 Colleges prefer to see a deep commitment to a few activities rather than a light commitment to many.
 High school seniors will have less stress if they limit the demands on their time.

 - Give your student permission to have “down time.”
 I always wanted to say, “Why aren’t you working on something?
 You have deadlines coming up!”
 It was hard for me to accept that, like myself, my daughter needed to “goof off” occasionally.